obryanlouis/qa/README.md

 [Stanford Question Answering Dataset](https://rajpurkar.github.io/SQuAD-explorer/) (SQuAD).
 The SQuAD dataset is comprised of pairs of passages and questions given in English text where the answer to the question is a span of text in the passage.
+The goal of a model that trains on SQuAD is to predict the answer to a given passage/question pair.
 The project's main site has examples of some of the passages, questions, and answers, as well as a ranking for the existing models.

 Specifically, this project implements:
 * [Match-LSTM](https://arxiv.org/abs/1608.07905): An early end-to-end neural